Aughnacloy, County Tyrone: The Troubles

-In 1988, Aidan McAnespie, a Catholic civilian was killed by a bullet from a general purpose machine-gun held by a British Army soldier at Aughnacloy.
-In June 2008, the Police Service of Northern Ireland Historical Enquiries Team published its findings on the case in a report.
+In 1988, Aidan McAnespie, a Catholic civilian, was killed by a bullet from a general purpose machine-gun held by a British Army soldier at Aughnacloy.
+Twenty years later (June 2008), the PSNI Historical Enquiries Team published its findings on the case in a report.
+The report stated that the soldier's claim that his wet hands caused an accidental discharge was the "least likely version" of what happened.

 Demographics

-2011 Census
+2011 census

 At the time of the 2011 census (27 March 2011), Aughnacloy had a population of 1,045, accounting for 0.06% of the total NI population.
 Of those 1,045 people: